Coding-for-Weeks/DirSleuth/README.md

 ### Suggested Enhancements
 - Additional scanning modes.
 - Improved error handling.
-- Expanded output formats (e.g., JSON, XML).
+- Expanded output formats (e.g., XML).

 ## License
 DirSleuth is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it under the terms of the license.